 Who should attend?

-The Level 1 – Introduction to Beer, Tasting & Service of Beer, is an essential course for everyone building a career in the beer sector which will provide all the vital tools for career advancement.
+The Level 1 – Introduction to Beer, Tasting & Service of Beer, is an essential course for all who need to suggest and serve beer appropriately in a restaurant, hotel or bar environment.

 How will you benefit?